boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 {: quote}
 > "have shown very little (if any) implementations and deployment"

-This document de-assigns these port numbers, that fall in the System Ports range.
+This document de-assigns these port numbers.

 Consistent with {{Section 8.2 of ?RFC6335}}, this document does not de-assign service names; only port numbers (for specific transport protocols) are de-assigned for better usage of available scarce resources.